 The diagnostic products that are developed by us or our collaborators are likely to be regulated by the FDA as medical devices.
-Unless an exemption applies, medical devices must receive either "510(k) clearance" or "PMA approval" from the FDA before marketing them in the United States.
+Unless an exemption applies, medical devices must receive either "510(k) clearance" or pre-market approval ("PMA") from the FDA before marketing them in the United States.
 The FDA's 510(k) clearance process usually takes from four to 12 months, but it can last longer.
 The process of obtaining PMA approval is much more costly, lengthy and uncertain.
 It generally takes from one to three years or even longer.
-We cannot be sure that $510\,(k)$ clearance or PMA approval will ever be obtained for any product we propose to market.
+We cannot be sure that 510(k) clearance or PMA approval will ever be obtained for any product we propose to market.